Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 [dankoc@cbsumm27 dankoc]$ bedtools genomecov -bg -i LZ_R4.bed.gz -g /workdir/data/mm10.chromInfo -strand - > LZ_R4_minus.bedGraph
 ```

 Note that a new file is required as input (mm10.chromInfo).
 This file representes the size of every chromosome in the mouse genome.
 It's human readable.
-Have a look at what's inside using "cat /workdir/data/mm10.chromInfo"!
+Have a look at what's inside using ``` cat /workdir/data/mm10.chromInfo ```.

 Also notice that this line is run twice in order to split off reads mapping to + and - strand.
 Remember that leChRO-seq resolves the strand onto which RNA polymerase is engaged, and we need to capture that information when we are analyzing the data.